TC Electronic Corona Review

 Simple and rhythm-friendly, the Corona is a useful chorus pedal that handles really well over slow chord progressions and swells.
 It's a great option for layering with a set-and-forget control scheme.

+As I've also mentioned about the Boss CE-5, the TC Electronic Corona excels as a subtle layering tool.
+This is something every good chorus pedal needs to do.
 It sounds great over chords and slow-moving progressions, even without much tinkering.
 It's a fantastic out-of-the-box effect and modulation pedal solution, producing a watery-sounding layer of modulation with all the knobs set at 12 o'clock.

+For this review, we've tested the Corona first-hand.
 This article is a record of our experience with the TC Electronic Corona specifically, but if you're looking for more recommendations, checkout Guitar Chalk's main guitar pedal roundup.

-Chorus | Details | Rating | Shop |
+Chorus | Name | RatE | Shop |

 ![]() | TC Electronic Corona Chorus | 89.6 | |